 I could even see slicing the tofu in half and serving it for breakfast with some Tofu Scramble with cheese on top!

-Here are tips for making this vegetarian recipe perfect every time:
+Here are tips for making this no egg cornbread perfect every time:

 - Make these into cornbread muffins to reduce the baking time